kliment-olechnovic/cadscore-lt-supplementary-info/README.md

 Every workflow directory contains a ``workflow.bash`` script that defines environmental variables and runs the workflow scripts.

+The workflow scripts are intended to work on Linux or in a Linux-like environment.

-The workflow scripts automatically download and prepare most of the software, but some software packages need to be installed manually or available beforehand: R (any version from last 20 years), OpenStructure (recommended version 2.11.1).
+The workflow scripts automatically download and prepare most of the software, but some software packages need to be installed manually or available beforehand:

+* R (any version from last 20 years) required for all the workflows

+* OpenStructure (recommended version 2.11.1) required for [supplementary_workflows/comparison_with_different_scores](supplementary_workflows/comparison_with_different_scores)